mborders/vue-starter/README.md

 # vue-starter
-Vue project starter based on Webpack starter template, includes Node.js server
+This project is a Vue starter kit based on the [Webpack](https://github.com/vuejs-templates/webpack) starter template.
+It also includes Node.js server for serving static content and forwarding API requests.